zygontech/apps-provisioning-encyclopedia/README.md

 - ⏳ **Manual onboarding tasks remain**
 - ❌ **No real automation for deprovisioning**

-### This Encyclopedia Speeds Up Your Research
+### The True ROI of Provisioning Automation

-This project **drastically speeds up** your research into auto-provisioning options for your apps, helping you quickly assess the **ROI** of automating provisioning.
+This project **drastically speeds up** your research into auto-provisioning options for your apps, helping you quickly assess the **true ROI** of automating provisioning for your organization.

 ## How It Works